 Project Advisor: Ashley Netanel, Health & Wellness Educator

-IE Fellow: Julie Tan
+IEFI Fellow: Julie Tan

 The purpose of this project is to identify practices of sustainable care for self, community, and across differences especially for those involved in social justice work.
 Advancing diversity, equity, and inclusion (and participating in any social justice/activist effort) can be exhausting and stressful work that often falls on the shoulders of marginalized groups who can experience burnout and ultimately disengagement.